 Of course, not everyone uses a furnace to heat their homes.
 Some homeowners like to use fireplaces from time to time for added warmth or ambiance in their homes.
 Safe use of the fireplace is absolutely key to preventing a tragedy from happening.
 Wood-burning fireplaces collect creosote as a byproduct that sticks to the chimney.
 If the chimney is not kept clean, the creosote could ignite and create a chimney fire.
 To avoid this problem, homeowners should arrange for a yearly inspection of the chimney and fireplace.
 The flue or damper should be easy to open and close, and the glass doors ought to be in good condition.

 More than any other part of the home’s exterior, the roof keeps the elements out of the home.
 A roof’s solid condition and upkeep could easily make a home feel like a haven during winter.
 The roof requires at least a visual inspection in the fall, to identify any missing or damaged shingles or tiles.
 The gutters should be cleared of leaves and other debris until the trees are bare for the year.
 Clogged gutters may freeze into blocks of ice and damage the roof.
-Homeowners must confirm that all downspouts are in good condition and turned away from the home, so that rain or melting snow can flow away from the home’s structure.
+Homeowners must confirm that all downspouts are in good condition and turned away from the home, so that rain or melting commercial snow removal Milwaukee can flow away from the home’s structure.

 Every minute spent getting a home ready for winter will be repaid with countless hours of contentment within an ideally heated, ventilated and insulated space.
 If homeowners take the initiative in the fall, they will reap the benefits of a home that is more comfortable and has better efficiency and a longer lifespan for the home systems.